Campus card

-A campus credential, more commonly known as a campus card, a campus ID card, or a student ID card, is an identification document certifying the status of an educational institution's students, faculty, staff or other constituents as members of the institutional community and eligible for access to services and resources.
-Campus credentials are typically valid for the duration of a student's enrollment or an employee's service.
+A campus credential, more commonly known as a campus card, campus ID card, or student ID card, is an identification document certifying the status of an educational institution's students, faculty, staff or other constituents as members of the institutional community, eligible for access to services and resources.
+Campus credentials are typically valid for the duration of either a student's enrollment, or an employee's service.

 Functions

-The functions of the campus credential, in addition to data storage for the student's identification, vary by University.
+The functions of the campus credential, in addition to data storage for the student's identification, vary by university.
 Some examples of campus credential functions are: